 - What are the steps to selling a house or apartment in Central London?

-Getting your property listed with a good estate agent at a realistic asking price is the key first step to selling your home in London.
-We use our considerable residential property expertise to market your property to the right target audience and secure a quality buyer.
+The key first step to selling your home in London is to get your property listed with a good estate agent at a realistic asking price.
+We use our considerable residential property expertise to market your property to the right target audience and secure a qualified buyer.
 Once you have accepted an offer to buy, instruct a conveyancing solicitor to deal with the legal paperwork.
-The transaction becomes legally binding at exchange of contracts, and your property will be officially sold at completion.
+The transaction becomes legally binding at the exchange of contracts, and your property will be officially sold at completion.

 - What paperwork do you need to sell your home?